-The net proceeds we will receive from this offering will be approximately \$ million (or approximately \$ million if the underwriters exercise their over-allotment option in full), in each case after deducting estimated offering expenses of approximately \$ payable by us (or \$ million if the underwriters exercise their over-allotment option).
+The net proceeds we will receive from this offering will be approximately \$90.5 million (or approximately \$104.1 million if the underwriters exercise their over-allotment option in full), in each case after deducting the underwriters' discount and the estimated offering expenses totaling approximately \$4.5 million (or \$5.2 million if the underwriters exercise their over-allotment option).
+The underwriters will receive \$0.855 per share at closing.
+See "Capitalization" and "Underwriting."